 Four nights at the three-star Hotel Oustalet in Chamonix, France.
-All breakfasts and 3 dinners, guided runs daily with guest Mimmi Kotka, round-trip Geneva-Chamonix transfers, all transfers to and from trailheads, special guests during group dinners, license-free photography from photographer Toni Spasenoski.
+All breakfasts and 3 dinners, guided runs daily with guest Mimmi Kotka, round-trip Geneva-Chamonix transfers, all transfers to and from trailheads, special guests during group dinners, license-free photography from photographer Sam Hill.
 Run the Alp Guide to Trail Running in the Alps and Guide to Trail Racing in the Alps sent prior to the trip.

 For those of you who don’t know Mimmi, she’s low-key, smart, empathetic, and a lot of fun.
 Mimmi, her husband Toni and canine sidekick Enzo have lived part-time in the Chamonix valley for a number of years now.
 Sponsored by La Sportiva, she also happens to be one of the world’s strongest ultrarunners.
 (Though she’ll never mention it, we will.)
 Mimmi has won or been on the podium at a long list of trail races around the world, including finishing third in last year’s Ultra-Trail du Mont-Blanc.
-You can read more about that, here.
+You can read more about Mimmi, here.

 Mimmi isn’t just a trail runner, either.
 She also has an advanced degree in Nutrition, and is a partner in Moonvalley.
 She has a fun sense of humor, and always has interesting insights to share on trail running.

 Along the way, Mimmi will share her tips from years of trail running in the Alps.
 Each night at dinner in Chamonix, we’ll be joined by special guests.
-Likely guests include Black Diamond Skyrunner Hillary Gerardi, Salomon trail running shoe product manager Mike Ambrose, The North Face athlete Meg MacKenzie, among others.
+Last year’s trip included Black Diamond Skyrunner Hillary Gerardi, and The North Face athlete Meg MacKenzie, among others.
 This year’s guests will be announced in spring 2022.

-And yes, a certain trail running sidekick of Mimmi and Toni’s, Enzo, will make an appearance.
+And yes, a certain trail running sidekick of Mimmi’s, Enzo, will make an appearance.
 If you are coming on the trip primarily to see Enzo, don’t worry.
 We won’t tell anyone.

 This will be a unique and memorable trip.
 Spaces are limited to 10 guests to assure an informal, fun experience.
 This trip will sell out.

 Run the Alps flexible booking terms apply in the event that Covid regulations do not allow international travel.
 Read more here.

-If you have any question, please feel free to contact us.
+If you have any questions, please feel free to contact us.
 We look forward to hosting you here in Chamonix!